-Passing a test or exam is one thing, but there’s more to success in school than grades alone.
-This is why our study skills tutors in the Birmingham, Anniston and Tuscaloosa region take a look at the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
-This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.
+Getting a passing grade on a test or exam is one thing, but academic achievement is much more than numbers alone.
+That’s why our study skills tutors in the Birmingham, Anniston and Tuscaloosa region focus on the larger picture.
+We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
+This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.

 Our study skills program focuses on techniques for smarter studying, including: